The Neighbourhood Justice Centre’s Peacemaking service helps people who are affected by conflict or crime.

 How it works

-First, peacemaking is a facilitated conversation.
-That is, our facilitator guides the process.
+First, Peacemaking is a facilitated conversation.
+That is, our Peacemaking Manager is the Facilititor, guiding the process from beginning to end.

 In the lead-up to the meeting, our facilitator will meet you and the other participants separately to discuss the issue that is causing harm.
 The facilitator will also make sure that Peacemaking is the right solution and that everyone is willing to continue.

-After this step is done, we move to the Peacemaking meeting.
+After this, we move to the Peacemaking meeting.
 This is where everyone comes together to:

 - explore what happened